-Adults interested in joining the Catholic Church do so through a process called the RCIA (Rite of Christian Initiation of Adults).
-The RCIA is a journey of faith which allows you to explore the Catholic Church, go deeper into understanding yourself and God, and be formed in faith by reflecting on God’s Word, and the Catholic community’s life, liturgy and beliefs.
+Adults interested in joining the Catholic Church do so through a process called the OCIA (Order of Christian Initiation for Adults).
+The OCIA is a journey of faith which allows you to explore the Catholic Church, go deeper into understanding yourself and God, and be formed in faith by reflecting on God’s Word, and the Catholic community’s life, liturgy and beliefs.
 This formation process culminates in full membership in the Catholic Church through the Sacraments of initiation: Baptism, Confirmation, and Holy Eucharist.

-There are generally three categories of people who participate in the RCIA process:
+There are generally three categories of people who participate in the OCIA process:

 - Those who have never been baptized

-- Those who have been baptized in a Protestant Church (i.e. Lutheran, Methodist, Episcopalian, etc.)
+- Those who have been baptized in another Christian Church (i.e. Lutheran, Methodist, Episcopalian, etc.)

 - Those who have been baptized in the Catholic Church but never received Holy Eucharist and Confirmation.

-The RCIA program at Boston College meets on Mondays from 7-8:30 p.m.; the first meeting is on September 14, 2020.
-If you have questions about becoming a Catholic or the RCIA program, please contact Ellen Modica.
-You can register for the RCIA program here.
+The OCIA program at Boston College is a joint program between the Office of Campus Ministry and St. Ignatius Parish, and meets every other Tuesday from 7:00 - 8:30 p.m., along with some occasional Sundays from 11:30 a.m. - 1:00 p.m.; the first meeting is on September 19, 2023.
+If you have questions about becoming Catholic or the OCIA program, please contact Ellen Modica.

 Students who have been baptized and received communion in the Catholic Church but not confirmed are welcome to participate in our Confirmation program which begins in January.
 Please contact Fr.
 Tony Penna for more information on this program.

 What is involved in OCIA?

-At BC, anyone interested in participating in RCIA first meets with Ellen Modica, the director of the program, to learn more about it and to discuss their particular circumstances.
+At BC, anyone interested in participating in OCIA first meets with Ellen Modica, the director of the program, to learn more about it and to discuss their particular circumstances.
 The program itself consists of weekly meetings throughout the school year where questions about the Catholic Church, relationship with Jesus, issues of faith, church practices, etc. are discussed.
 Participants are encouraged to pray daily and to attend Mass on a regular basis.
-Preparation for the various rites that are celebrated as part of the RCIA process is also part of the program.
+Preparation for the various rites that are celebrated as part of the OCIA process is also part of the program.

 Who can participate?